lydtechconsulting/component-test-framework/README.md

 Annotate the SpringBoot test with the following extra annotations:

 ```
-import dev.lydtech.component.framework.extension.TestContainersSetupExtension;
+import dev.lydtech.component.framework.extension.ComponentTestExtension;

-@ExtendWith(TestContainersSetupExtension.class)
+@ExtendWith(ComponentTestExtension.class)
-public class KafkaStreamsCT {
+public class EndToEndCT {
 ```

-The `TestContainersSetupExtension` is the JUnit5 extension that enables hooking into a test execution run before the tests themselves run, so that the Dockerised containers can be started.
+The `ComponentTestExtension` is the JUnit5 extension that enables hooking into a test execution run before the tests themselves run, so that the Dockerised containers can be started.

 The component test class should be named with the suffix `CT`.
 This ensures it is not run via the standard maven-surefire-plugin (if that is in use in the service pom.xml).
 Instead it is only run with the `mvn` command when the profile `-Pcomponent` is included.